Become a Movie Extra in Six Easy Steps

 Rub elbows with famous people.

 Literally.
-For example, my roommate once spent the afternoon standing next to Hugh Jackman!
+For example, a close friend once spent the afternoon standing next to Hugh Jackman!

 Go to the movies and watch yourself.